Last updated: 12 January 2022

 We may process the following categories of personal data about you:

-- Client Data that includes data relating to any purchases of services such as your name, title, billing address, delivery address email address, phone number, contact details, purchase details and your card details.
-We process this data to supply the goods and/or services you have purchased and to keep records of such transactions.
-Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.
+- Client Data that includes data relating to any purchases of services such as your name, title, billing address, delivery address email address, phone number, contact details, job title, professional background, purchase details and your card details.

 3. How we collect Personal Data